SHORT LEATHER PANTS · MY OWN PANTS

 Date of manufacture early 1960s

-Walter and I, we did best in writing class essays.
+Walter and I were did best at writing class essays.
 No one could follow us up to Parnassus.
-Due to a pulmonary disease, he was exempted from sports as me because of scoliosis.
+Due to a pulmonary disease, he was exempt from sport, as I was because of scoliosis.
 We did not become really close friends, although it would have been obvious.
-Therefore I do not know much about him.
-He was an adoptee from an Eastern Bloc country, an unattainably gentle, early-maturing boy.
+That's why I don't know much about him.
+He was an adoptee from an Eastern Bloc country, an unattainably gentle boy, who matured early.
 The gods must have loved him dearly.
 They invited him for ever to Parnassus just the day before his twentieth birthday.
 I keep some of his best school essays.
 And his leather shorts.